 - You will understand the limitations of self-report measures of ‘controlled’ processes in addiction.

-- You will understand how to integration skills.
+- You will understand how to integrate skills.

 - You will be able to develop new therapy techniques and adapt existing techniques so that you are better able to target the distorted cognitive processes that maintain addiction.